João Paulo de Oliveira: Racing career

 Born in São Paulo, de Oliveira competed in kart racing only in 1997, then he moved on to Brazilian national Formula Ford and Formula Chevrolet championships in 1998.

 Beginning in 1999, he started competing in Formula Three category.
 He won the 1999 South American Formula Three (Class B), the 2003 German Formula Three, and the 2005 Japanese Formula Three championships.

 In 2006, de Oliveira debuted in the Super GT with a Hasemi Nissan Z GT500.
 The Brazilian continued as a Nissan Super GT driver with Kondo (2007-2010, 2017) and Impul (2011-2016).
-He won two titles, in 2020 and 2022, was runner-up in 2015, and claimed 9 wins and 19 podiums overall.
+He won two titles, in 2020 and 2022, was runner-up in 2015, and claimed nine wins and nineteen podiums overall.

 Also in 2006, he entered the last round of the Formula Nippon with 5Zigen.
 He also drove in Formula Nippon for Kondo in 2007 and 2008.
 After skipping 2009, he returned in 2010 with Impul.
-He won one title in 2020, was runner-up in 2014, and won 10 races and earned 23 podiums in the category.
+He won one title in 2020, was runner-up in 2014, and won ten races and earned 23 podiums in the category.
 He retired from formula racing after the 2016 season.

 de Oliveira made his World Touring Car Championship debut at the 2009 FIA WTCC Race of Japan for SUNRED Engineering.
 He drove as a wildcard entry in the finale round of the 2019 World Touring Car Cup at Sepang International Circuit in a Honda Civic Type R TCR run by KCMG.
 He qualified 13th with a time of 2:14.746.
 In race one, de Oliveira's experience on the track allowed him to finish the race in 5th overall and set the fastest lap of the track, and even assist championship contender Esteban Guerrieri.
-He dropped to 18th in race two, which was followed by a retirement in race 3 on lap 10 from 25th on the grid.
+He dropped to eighteenth in race two, which was followed by a retirement in race 3 on lap 10 from 25th on the grid.
 His fifth place is the best position a wildcard driver had in 2019.

+de Oliveira joined the Vanwall Racing Team in June 2023 to race in the FIA World Endurance Championship, replacing the departing Tom Dillmann; he had previously spoken of a desire to drive for the team and hoped to "escape his comfort zone". de Oliveira is scheduled to compete in the Monza and Fuji rounds of the championship; he will not compete at Bahrain due to clashing commitments with Super GT.